numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

      >>=       0             0     0         0
     ====  ======  ============  ====  ========

-These numerical packages together contain ~780 uses of matrix multiplication.
+These two numerical packages alone contain ~780 uses of matrix multiplication.
 Within these packages, matrix multiplication is used more heavily than most comparison operators (``<`` ``!=`` ``<=`` ``>=``).
 When we include the stdlib into our comparisons, matrix